fred-wang/AcidTestsMathML/README.md

 whose visual renderings are clearly defined in order to draw the smiley face.
-Most other MathML features can be verified via Javascript by testing the relative position of boxes (e.g. the numerator is above a denominator in an `<mfrac>` element) and thus can just be included in the Acid3 test.
+Most other MathML features can be verified via Javascript by testing the relative position of boxes (e.g. the numerator is above a denominator in an `<mfrac>` element).
+These features are verified in the MathML Acid3 test.
 Hence the combination of these MathML Acid2 and Acid3 tests should give a pretty good coverage of MathML features, while still being automated and hopefully quite objective.
-This set of tests is not claimed to be perfect, for example the tests only work with native MathML implementations or do not capture the subjective but important notion of "good-looking mathematical expressions".
-However it has the advantage to quickly provide objective results to people even those without advanced knowledge of the MathML language.

-The goal of these MathML tests is to compare native browser implementations, they are not supposed to be executed in other MathML layout engines.
-The result given for other MathML layout engines (including polyfills) should not be considered reliable.
-The design of these tests is biased: some features like `<mglyph>` or some `<mstyle>` attributes that are assumed to be less important in a browser context are not tested at all while some tests require interaction between MathML and other Web features.
-However, many tests make sense out of a browser context and could be verified by humans, in the same way as the other MathML tests mentioned above.